Redesigning a Bank Loyalty Site

-Graphics Designer, Jr UX Designer, Copyrighter, Account Manager, 2 Developers
+Graphics Designer, Jr UX Designer, Copywriter, Account Manager, 2 Developers

 8 weeks for design

-Goal: Redesign the site to make it more usable and intuitive: reducing user friction and increasing engagement.
+Goal: Redesign the site to make it more usable and intuitive: reducing user friction, increasing engagement and perceived value.

-Client performed heuristic analysis and noticed various issues.
-Their designers made suggestions for the site
+Client performed heuristic analysis and made suggestions for the site

-We collaborated with suggestions using UX best practices and our expertise to develop requirements
+We collaborated on the suggestions using UX best practices, competitive analysis, and our internal expertise to develop requirements

-We created wires based on the agreed upon requirements after consulting developers
+We created wires based on the agreed upon requirements considering technical feasibility and experience impact

-We proposed a 10 user, 2 week usability study, iterated on the design, increasing perceived value and fixing the IA.
+We proposed a 10 user, 2 week usability study, iterated on the design, increasing perceived value and optimizing the IA

-Client was very happy with the design and it improved the relationship with client, leading to other opportunities.
+Client was very happy with the design relationship with client improved, leading to other opportunities

 We wrote the specs using the results from the usability testing and best practices, continuing the theme of max perceived value.

-I provided an HTML prototype, worked with the developers on the finer details of the experience to ensure top quality including accessibility.
+I provided an HTML prototype, worked with the developers on the implementation the experience to ensure top quality, including accessibility.

-Over multiple sessions, we finessed the requirements based on: technical feasibility, impact on the user experience and the time line requested.
-Although it is not ideal to decide upon requirements before design, we had to use this process as it was mandated by the client (we did do sketches on the side).
-We also agreed we could change the requirements if needed.
+Over multiple sessions, we finessed the requirements based on: technical feasibility, impact on the user experience, competitive analysis, our internal expertise and the time-line requested.
+Although it is not ideal to decide upon requirements before design, we had to use this process as it was comfortable for the client (we did sketches on the side).
+We agreed the requirements could change if needed.

 Initial Grayscale Wires

-We performed competitive analysis of major e-commerece sites and other loyalty sites to get a feel for what users were expecting and created the wires.
+We used our competitive analysis of major e-commerce sites and other loyalty sites to get a feel for what users were expecting and created the wires.
 We then took the requirements and decided to wire frame the screens that were most critical: what was changing and what was in the user's critical path.

-Once the wires for desktop and mobile were completed and approved, we proposed a short usability test to ensure that the design was actually better than the new site.
-We explained how risky it would be to only base the design on our opinion and heuristic analysis.
-The client agreed.
+Once the wires for desktop and mobile were completed and approved, we proposed a small usability test to ensure that the design was actually better than the new site.
+We explained how risky it would be to only base the design on heuristic analysis and our opinions, the client agreed.

-Because of the short time, we proposed to use everyone's social network for usability test participants.
+Because of the limited budget and project deadline, we proposed to use everyone's social network for usability test participants with varying levels of technical and banking confidence.
 We quickly created an email that was sent out and scheduled the participants.